The Annoyance of an Inaccurate & Recurring Debt

 How to Dispute Inaccurate Information

-Under the Fair Credit Reporting Act, the only way you can file a lawsuit under the FCRA is to dispute the claim with a consumer reporting agency (such as Equifax, TransUnion, or Experian).
+To file a lawsuit under the FCRA, first dispute the claim with a consumer reporting agency (such as Equifax, TransUnion, Experian).
 You can dispute a claim online through their websites, but the online disputes do not really provide you with an opportunity to give a full and complete explanation of the problem nor do they generally allow you to submit documentation.
 Keep copies of whatever you submit, even if it’s the online form.

 If you have filed a dispute with Equifax, TransUnion, Experian, or some other consumer reporting agency and they have refused to fix the incorrect information on your credit report, we may be able to help you.
-Our firm handles Fair Credit Reporting Act cases on a contingency basis, meaning no attorney fees are owed unless we recover compensation for you.
-Maginnis Law handles FCRA cases all over North Carolina.
+Our firm handles FCRA cases on a contingency basis, meaning you don’t owe attorney fees unless we win your case.
+Maginnis Howard handles FCRA cases all over North Carolina.